Most Recent Ancestors of Adrian Fletcher and Angela Williams Ancestors of John Adolphus Burton and Georgiana Ernstin (Gem) Burton (Middlecoat)

 ||||

-Physician George Demountfryart, Adrian's 7xGrt Grandfather, Nick M jnr's Grt Grandfather, had five terms as Mayor of Bodmin (Cornwall) - 1691, 1694, 1700, 1712, & 1716.
+Physician George Demountfryart, Adrian's 7xGrt Grandfather (Nick Middlecoat jnr's Grt Grandfather) had five terms as Mayor of Bodmin (Cornwall) - 1691, 1694, 1700, 1712, & 1716.
 His 1700 term is still remembered on the inscription on this water outlet in Bell Lane, Bodmin.
-The water is piped from "The Beacon", a hill some distance south of Bodmin, so this would have been a significant engineering undertaking, particularly after the need to rebuild the church spire which had been destroyed by lightening in December 1699.
+The water was (is?) piped from "The Beacon", a hill some distance south of Bodmin, so this would have been a significant engineering undertaking and expense, particularly in conjunction with the need to repair the church after the damage caused in December 1699 when the spire was toppled by lightening.
+It was reported later that "the conduit in Breeshute, (was) repaired in 1824".
 The water was said to be very healthy and especially good for curing eye infections.
 Not today we think, but the fact that the piping is still working over 300 years after it was built is remarkable!

 |